 As soon as you're done pouring the eggs in, remove the soup from the heat and pour it into soup bowls.
 Garnish with chopped green onions and serve.

-Expert tip
+Expert Tip

-In my version, I skip the corn starch.
-While the soup is not as thick as the ones you'd get at a restaurant, I find that the egg ribbons provide plenty of thickening and the soup is wonderfully thick and creamy.
+In traditional recipes, cornstarch is usually added to the broth to thicken it.
+In my version, I skip the cornstarch.
+While the soup is not as thick as the ones you'd get at a restaurant, I find that the egg ribbons provide plenty of thickening, and the soup is wonderfully thick and creamy.

 This is a traditional Chinese soup.
-It's sometimes called "egg flower soup" which is a literal translation of its Chinese name.
+It's sometimes called "egg flower soup," which is a literal translation of its Chinese name.

-Serving suggestions
+Serving Suggestions

 You can also serve a bowl of this soup as a light lunch, especially if you add tofu cubes to the soup after you've stirred the eggs into it.
 Another way to make it into a complete meal is to add cooked chicken cubes or tiny cooked meatballs.

-Storing leftovers
+Storing Leftovers

-The leftovers should be thoroughly reheated to 165° F before serving.
-And you should be aware that the eggs might end up rubbery after reheating.
-So while keeping the leftovers is possible, it's probably best to only make as much as you can finish right away.
+You can keep this soup in an airtight container in the fridge for 3-4 days and reheat it, covered, in the microwave.
+The leftovers should be thoroughly reheated to 165° F before serving, and the eggs might become rubbery after reheating.
+So, while keeping the leftovers is possible, it's best to only make as much as you can finish right away.

 Recipe Card